Construction History Society

+The society publishes a peer-reviewed journal – Construction History – twice a year; and a magazine – The Construction Historian – usually twice a year.
+It hosts an annual conference at the University of Cambridge and supports the triennial international congresses of its sister organisations worldwide.

-The society has approximately 350 members, drawn from all parts of the world, and is managed by a board of trustees, all of whom give their time freely.
+The society has approximately 350 individual members, drawn from all parts of the world, plus many institutional subscribers, and is managed by a board of trustees, all of whom give their time freely.
 The society is a registered charity with its registered address as the Faculty of Architecture and History of Art at the University of Cambridge.

 History

 The society was formed as the Construction History Group in 1983, but later changed its name to the Construction History Society.
 It has sponsored three international conferences on the history of construction at Queens' College, Cambridge and the larger University of Cambridge, supported by the Cambridge School of Architecture, in 2014, 2015, and 2016.
 The society is a registered charity.

 The chairman is Dr. James W.P.
 Campbell of the University of Cambridge.

 Journal

 The society has published a peer-reviewed journal, Construction History, since 1985 which is abstracted and indexed in the Arts & Humanities Citation Index, SCOPUS and the Web of Science.